-Living at Medaille College: Residence Life
+Living at Medaille University: Residence Life

-You decided that Medaille College is the place for you.
+You decided that Medaille University is the place for you.
 Great!
 Next, you need to determine if you want to live on campus.
 Medaille Residence Life offers more than just a place to live.
 Convenience, safety, programming and a student-focused environment makes living on campus a logical choice.
 Residing on campus keeps you close to classes and campus life.

 Office of Residence Life & Student Conduct